LaoneOnkemetse/electronics-store-app/README.md

 ## Components
-Models which consists of the skeletons of all the modules(users,products and userCart) seeder consists of the dummy data of users and products available for testing The actual source code that performs the discount is found under the app.js
+Models which consists of the skeletons of all the modules(users,products and userCart) seeder consists of the dummy data of users and products available for testing.
+The actual source code that performs the discount is found under the app.js, it will recieve a list of products chosen by the user and calculate tthe cost before determining the final discounted total.
+It will then give out a receipt as output.

 ## Test cases
 *user qualifies for all percentage discounts*